octokit/plugin-rest-endpoint-methods.js/docs/actions/getEnvironmentPublicKey.md

 secrets.
 You need to encrypt a secret before you can create or update secrets.

 Anyone with read access to the repository can use this endpoint.

-If the repository is private you must use an access token with the `repo` scope.
-GitHub Apps must have the `secrets` repository permission to use this endpoint.
+If the repository is private, OAuth tokens and personal access tokens (classic) need the `repo` scope to use this endpoint.
-Authenticated users must have collaborator access to a repository to create, update, or read secrets.

 ```js
 octokit.rest.actions.getEnvironmentPublicKey({